 Theres no formal treatment for Tick Bourne Encephalitis

 The use of appropriate clothing, including long trousers and closed footwear will help reduce risks when hiking.

-Vaccination is highly effective and can be given to those aged 1 and above.
+Travel Vaccination is highly effective and can be given to those aged 1 and above.